A LAND REMEMBERED

 This book reminds me of the story of many Florida families I have known currently living in Brevard, Indian River, Osceola County, Orange, Highlands, Desoto, Lee and Hendry counties.

 Their family names, though MacIvey is not among them, are well known throughout the state.
-Not all of them succumbed to greed, but all of them endured the hard times that attended their financial success.
+Not every Florida family succumbed to greed, but all of them endured the hard times that attended their financial success.

 Patrick Smith has the same gift that James Michener had.
 He is able to create characters that are molded by their relationship to the land they live in.